 Congratulations, you're Beyoncé!
-You married your partner in crime, the love of your life, the Jay to your Bey, in 2008—and even though you're a big, huge star, you didn't show anyone what your dress looked like until 2011!
-But in addition to wanting to maintain your privacy, maybe you just weren't that excited about the gown, which you wore because your mom made it...?
+You married your partner in crime, the love of your life, the Jay to your Bey, seven years after you first met at your apartment building in New York—and even though you're a big, huge star, you didn't show anyone what your dress looked like until 2011.
+But in addition to wanting to maintain your privacy, maybe you just weren't that in love with the gown, which you wore because your mom made it...?

 "She was so sweet to let me do that," Tina Knowles said on Today in 2016.
 "She came back later one day and she said, 'You know, when my daughter gets married, I'm going to let her pick out her own dress.'
 Maybe she wasn't so excited about it at the time, but she's a sweetheart."

 All of a sudden we woke up one day and Instagram informed us that Amy Schumer was married.
 Enough planning went into the super-secret nuptials at an oceanfront Malibu estate to get her beloved dad across the country and have Jennifer Lawrence in attendance.
-But aside from the Monique Lhuillier gown she threw on, Schumer's big prep move was simply falling in love with chef Chris Fischer, whom she'd known for just under a year and got involved with not too long after her previous relationship ended.
-But vive l' whirlwind romance!
+But aside from the Monique Lhuillier gown she tried on and went with, one and done, Schumer's big prep move was simply falling in love with chef Chris Fischer, whom she'd known for barely a year and got involved with not too long after her previous relationship ended.
+But vive la whirlwind romance!

 Ben Birchhall/pool photo via AP